qutip/qutip/doc/guide/guide-dynamics.rst

 .. figure:: guide-dynamics-odesolve-performance.png
     :align: center

-To test the monte-carlo solvers, here we simulate a trilinear Hamiltonian over a range of Hilbert space sizes.
+To test the Monte-Carlo solvers, here we simulate a trilinear Hamiltonian over a range of Hilbert space sizes.
 Since QuTiP uses multiprocessing, we can measure the performance gain when using several CPU's.
 In contrast, the qotoolbox is limited to a single-processor only.
 In the legend, we show the speed-up factor in the parenthesis, which should ideally be equal to the number of processors.
 Finally, we have included the results using hyperthreading, written here as 4+(x) where x is the number of hyperthreads, found in some newer Intel processors.
 We see however that the performance benefit is marginal at best.

 .. figure:: guide-dynamics-mcsolve-performance.png